run2bizdocs/documentation/en-us/docs/faq.md

 !!!
 Question "To which recipient will be sent notifications of CI?"

-    CI notifications will be sent to the recipient defined in the Citsmart Parameter screen.
+    CI notifications will be sent to the recipient defined in the 4biz Parameter screen.

 	To set the recipient, proceed as follows:

-    1. Access the 4biz Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters;
+    1. Access the 4biz Parameters feature by navigating in the main menu Parameterization > 4biz Parameters;
     2. The 4biz Parameters screen will appear, click the 4biz Parameters Search tab;
     3. It will display the screen for parameter search;
     4. Perform the search for parameter "90 - Sending Notification E-mails from ICs (1-Group, 2-Owner, 3-All)";